 In the process of starting your business – and before you open your door to customers – it's important to determine your local, state, and federal tax obligations.
 If you fail to pay the taxes you owe, or incorrectly apply taxes – such as a sales tax – you can face various issues that can be detrimental to your business.
 For more information and resources related to this topic, please visit FindLaw's section on Business Taxes.

 In the process of starting your business, it's important to determine all of your local, state, and federal tax obligations.
 After all, if you fail to pay the taxes you owe, or incorrectly apply sales or other taxes, it could have a serious impact on your business.
-Learn more and get all of your questions answered by contacting an experienced tax attorney near you.
-Do so today and you can receive a free initial review of your tax situation.
+Learn more and get all of your questions answered by contacting an experienced tax attorney near you today.